ava-labs/avalanchego/snow/engine/snowman/block/README.md

 StateSummaries contains enough information to allow a VM to download, verify and rebuild its state.
 StateKeys must uniquely identify a StateSummary.
 The whole StateSummaries and StateKeys system **must** support the following operations:

-1. `StateSyncGetLastSummary()`, i.e. retrieval of last accepted StateSummary.
+1. Retrieval of last accepted StateSummary.
 This enables disseminating around StateSummaries frontiers upon request.
-2. `StateSyncGetKey(Summary)`, i.e. retrieval of StateKey from a StateSummary.
+2. Retrieval of StateKey from a StateSummary.
 This enables requesting votes by passing around a StateKey, rather than the full StateSummary.
-3. `StateSyncGetSummary(Key)`, i.e. retrieval of StateSummary from its StateKey.
-This enables to verify availability of a StateSummary by passing around StateKey only.
+3. Verify StateKey validity and availability.
+This enables verifying and voting on a StateSummary by passing around StateKey only.

 Moreover we impose the following requirements on StateSummaries and StateKeys: